seregazhuk/seregazhuk.github.io_old/_posts/2016-06-11-git-advanced.md

 it will show a removed commit.
 This command shows a list of *HEAD* commits: where the *HEAD* has been pointing at each change.
 Our removed commit is now like an orphan, it isn't attached to any branch.
 To move it back we can use `git reset --hard 59e5b5f`.
-Or we can use a shortuct `git reset --hard HEAD@{1}` instead of hash.
+Or we can use a shortcut `git reset --hard HEAD@{1}` instead of a hash.
 Now our commit has come back:

 {% highlight bash %}
 ~$git log --oneline